-Rodgers & Hammerstein’s "Carousel" has returned to Broadway in a sumptuous production directed by three-time Tony winner Jack O’Brien, starring Joshua Henry, Jessie Mueller and Renée Fleming, with choreography by New York City Ballet’s Justin Peck.
+Rodgers & Hammerstein’s "Carousel" has returned to Broadway in a sumptuous production directed by three-time Tony winner Jack O’Brien, starring Joshua Henry and Jessie Mueller, with choreography by New York City Ballet’s Justin Peck.
 “God is in CAROUSEL,” raves The Chicago Tribune.
 “It’s the greatest musical ever written.”
 Don’t miss the ecstatically acclaimed revival NPR calls “the best musical of the season, by far.”

 Tell Me More